-The practical nursing program has a selective admission policy based on Nelson-Denny reading score, grade point average, evidence of high school completion or GED, evidence of nurse aide certification and completion of prerequisite classes.
+The practical nursing program has a selective admission policy based on Nelson-Denny reading score, grade point average, Anatomy & Physiology, Math, evidence of high school completion or GED, and evidence of nurse aide certification.
 Contact the nursing department for details.